 Zollinger-Ellison syndrome (ZES) is the least common major cause of peptic ulcer disease.
 In this condition, tumors in the pancreas and duodenum (called gastrinomas) produce excessive amounts of gastrin, a hormone that stimulates gastric acid secretion.
 These tumors are usually cancerous, so proper and prompt management of the disease is essential.

 An estimated 1 out of every 1 million people per year gets ZES.
-The incidence is 0.1 - 1% among patients with peptic ulcers.
-Typically the disease starts in people ages 45 - 50, and men are affected more often than women.
+The incidence is 0.1% to 1% among patients with peptic ulcers.
+Typically the disease starts in people, ages 45 to 50, and men are affected more often than women.

 ZES should be suspected in patients with ulcers who are not infected with H. pylori and who have no history of NSAID use.
 Diarrhea may occur before ulcer symptoms.
 Ulcers occurring in the second, third, or fourth portions of the duodenum or in the jejunum (the middle section of the small intestine) are signs of ZES.
 Gastroesophageal reflux disease (GERD) is more common, and often more severe in patients with ZES.
 Complications of GERD include ulcers and narrowing (strictures) of the esophagus.

 Peptic ulcers associated with ZES are typically persistent and difficult to treat.
-Treatment consists of removing the tumors and suppressing acid with an intravenous PPI (Protonix).
+Treatment consists of removing the tumors or administering chemotherapy if surgery is not possible, and suppressing acid with a high dose PPI such as pantoprazole (Protonix).
 In the past, removing the stomach was the only treatment option.

 Other dyspepsia symptoms include: